- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30028_english-_literature.rev.1452013046.png)"/>

 You must have been awarded Federal Work-Study or Lake Forest Work-Study by the Office of Financial Aid in order to work on campus.

-Students are expected to treat their position like any other part-time job.
+Students are expected to treat their position like any other ob.
 Once a work schedule has been established, students are expected to show up at the agreed-upon times.
 Students who are unable to work at an assigned time are expected to inform his/her supervisor in advance.
 Repeated absences and other inappropriate conduct are not acceptable and are grounds for termination.

-How much can earned?
+How much can be earned?